Marseille Observatory: 18th century

-In 1789 Jean-Louis Pons began work at Marseille Obs. as a doorkeeper, but he also received lesson in astronomy; by 1801 he discovered his first comet.
-Pons would become one of the most prolific comet discovers, finding 37 in all a significant portion of all comet discoveries for a quarter of a century.
+In 1789 Jean-Louis Pons began work at Marseille Observatory as a doorkeeper, but he also received lessons in astronomy; by 1801 he had discovered his first comet.
+Pons would become one of the most prolific comet discovers, finding 37 in all, a significant portion of all comet discoveries for a quarter of a century.

 19th century

 Astronomer Jean-Félix Adolphe Gambart discovered 16 comets from the old observatory.
 Another astronomer of Marseilles Observatory was Benjamin Valz.

-Jean-Louis Pons (1761-1831) discovered his first comet in 1801, and went on to find 37 more in his career much of it at Marsielles Obs.
+Jean-Louis Pons (1761-1831) discovered his first comet in 1801, and went on to find 37 more in his career many of them at Marseilles Observatory.